tiwarylab/TERP/README.md

 5. Obtain black-box model prediction by passing generated neighborhood saved at DATA_2/make_prediction_numeric.npy and save the predicted results in a numpy array.
 Rows of this array should represent datapoints and columns should represent different classes (e.g, neighborhood_state_probabilities.npy - see next step).
 Note A numpy array DATA_2/TERP_numeric.npy is also created which will be used in the next step
 6. Perform forward feature selection to obtain final result
 ```
+The final result is stored at TERP_results_2/optimal_feature_weights.npy.
+This one-dimensional array will have size equal to the number of input features and each entry represents the corresponding feature importance to a particular prediction.
 !python TERP_optimizer_02.py -TERP_numeric DATA_2/TERP_numeric.npy -pred_proba DATA_2/neighborhood_state_probabilities.npy -selected_features TERP_results/selected_features.npy

 Note: -pred_proba #prediction probabilites file for this step should be different from the one passed in step 3 because the neighborhood has been regenerated